Tech-FZ/tic-tac-py-tkinter-edition/README.md

 # Tic Tac Py - Tkinter Edition

+!!
+This version is under construction and not ready for production use !!

-This is Tic Tac Py - Tkinter Edition which is currently an open beta.
+This is Tic Tac Py - Tkinter Edition, a Tic Tac Toe game written in Python 3.

 # Installing the software